-Stems - From a taproot, herbaceous, erect, branching, to +/-50cm tall, antrorse pubescent, single from the base.
+Stems - Herbaceous, erect, branching, to +/-50cm tall, antrorse pubescent, single from the base.
+Sap clear.

 Leaves - Alternate, petiolate.
 Petioles to +/-4cm long, antrorse pubescent.
 Blades lanceolate-rhombic to rhombic, crenate-serrate, deep green and sparse antrorse strigose above(with a somewhat shiny appearance), light green and mostly glabrous below(or with a few very sparse hairs on the veins), acute. to +/-7cm long, +/-4cm broad.
 Lowest pair of lateral veins coming from the base of the blade.

 Inflorescence - Axillary bracteate androgynous racemes to 2cm long.
 Bracts subtending the female flowers serrate, to 1.3cm long, 1.5cm broad, mostly glabrous above, sparse pubescent and glandular below.
 Teeth of bracts to 5mm long, acute.
 Margins of teeth antrorse strigillose and glandular pubescent.
 Peduncle of male flowers densely antrorse pubescent.
 Pedicels of male flowers to .3mm long.

 Flowers - Male flowers in capitate clusters terminating the peduncle.
 Flowers minute.
 Sepals 4, golden-green, antrorsely bent, .3mm long, acute to blunt.
 Stamens many.
 Female flowers apetalous, the sepals minute and green.
 Ovary 3-locular, pubescent.
 Styles 3, laciniate.

 Fruits - Fruits 3-locular, 3-seeded.
 Mature capsule to +/-2mm in diameter, pubescent at the apex.

 Flowering - July - October.